10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 What to do instead:

-Make it a habit to comparison shop annually, or whenever you notice that transfer costs seem high.
+Make it a habit to comparison shop annually, or whenever transfer costs seem high.
 Spending ten minutes once or twice a year comparing your current service to alternatives using a comparison tool can reveal meaningful savings.
+If you find a better service, switching is straightforward and free.

 Mistake 4: Sending Money in an Emergency Without Comparing Costs